 Character: The Toy/Mini Australian Shepherd is an intelligent breed.
 It is primarily a working dog of strong herding and guardian instincts.
 This breed is an excellent companion and is versatile and easily trained performing their assigned tasks with great style and enthusiasm.
 It is relaxed, loyal, and devoted, bonding closely with family, even to the point of developing separation anxiety.
 Aussies are confident and lively.
 The Toy/Mini Australian Shepherd is reserved with strangers, but does not exhibit shyness.

-Temperament: The Toy Australian Shepherd is an excellent companion for children.
+Temperament: The Toy/Mini Australian Shepherd is an excellent companion for children.
 They act as a devoted friend and guardian.
 Toy Australian Shepherds are easy going, loyal and courageous.
 The Toy Australian Shepherd can become nervous and destructive without frequent socialization and proper exercise.
 They are working dogs and want a job to do.